State Express 555: History

-Origins

 The idea for the State Express brand came from the United States in 1893.
 Sir Albert Levy (1864–1937), a London tobacco merchant and businessman, was visiting the United States.
 While in Manhattan, Levy was a passenger on the Empire State Express train, which allegedly broke land speed records as locomotive No.999, the "Queen of Speed" sped its way from New York City to Buffalo, New York.

 State Express was founded in London on 10 March 1896.
 The numerals (a series of triple numbers from 111 to 999) forming the other part of the trademark were registered under UK Registration No. 290529 on 18 February 1907.
 All of these numbers were used as different brands, each with a different blend or mix of tobacco: 444 was made with Macedonian leaf, and 777 was made with Turkish tobacco, for example.
 The numeric ranges for State Express cigarettes were not the only available variants in the market at that time.
 Other mark names included My Darling and Astorias, available in export catalogues.
 In addition to the cigarette business, cigars and tobaccos were available in the State Express range.
 But by far the most successful of these was the Virginia tobacco blend of State Express 555, introduced in 1896.
 It went on to become Ardath's flagship brand.

 The brand was originally owned by Ardath Tobacco Company.
 The company was created in the late 19th century in London, England, and was originally called Albert Levy & Thomas.